TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/e35e7cfb-2a21-4849-ae48-6c7a94e85707?id=92409
 :label: grasple_exercise_6_2_8
 :dropdown:
-:description:  Finding the geometric multiplicity of the eigenvalue of a $3\times3$ matrix $A$.
+:description:  Finding the geometric multiplicity of the eigenvalue of a $3\times3$-matrix $A$.

 ::::::